Takuma Inoue

-Takuma Inoue (井上 拓真, Inoue Takuma) is a Japanese professional boxer who held the WBA bantamweight title from 2023 to 2024.
+Takuma Inoue (井上 拓真, Inoue Takuma) is a Japanese professional boxer.
+He is a two-time bantamweight champion having held the World Boxing Council (WBC) bantamweight title since November 2025, and previously the World Boxing Association (WBA) bantamweight title from 2023 to 2024.

 Professional career

 Inoue started boxing from a very young age, after watching his brother Naoya win several high school championships.
-After a promising amateur career, he made his pro debut in 2013 as a light flyweight against future WBO minimumweight world champion Tatsuya Fukuhara.
+After a promising amateur career, he made his pro debut in 2013 as a light-flyweight against future WBO mini-flyweight world champion Tatsuya Fukuhara.
 Inoue defeated the much more experienced boxer by unanimous decision.
 Inoue then moved up to the flyweight division and faced Fahlan Sakkreerin Jr., winning the fight by unanimous decision.
-After knocking out a debuting Chalerm Kotala, Inoue moved up to super flyweight and outclassed world title contender Nestor Daniel Narvaes.
+After knocking out a debuting Chalerm Kotala, Inoue moved up to super-flyweight and outclassed world title contender Nestor Daniel Narvaes.

-Inoue defeated Mark Anthony Geraldo on July 6, 2015, to win the OPBF super flyweight title.
+Inoue defeated Mark Anthony Geraldo on July 6, 2015, to win the OPBF super-flyweight title.
 He then successfully defended the belt against Rene Dacquel on December 29, 2015.
 On September 4, 2016, Inoue defeated Froilan Saludar at the Sky Arena in Japan, before moving up to bantamweight.

 Inoue was set to face Marlon Tapales for the WBO bantamweight title in December 2016.
 However, Inoue was forced to withdraw from the fight after fracturing his hand in training.

 Inoue made his return on August 30, 2017, against 4-time world title challenger Hiroyuki Kudaka.
 He won the back and forth fight by unanimous decision.
 Inoue then went on to defeat former Japanese champion Kentaro Masuda and Indonesian journeyman Waldo Sabu.